 I searched for the closest presidential museums, learned that Zachary Taylor did not have a museum or historic home, and planned a trip north to Eisenhower’s home in Abilene, KS.

 We drove up to Abilene on a Saturday morning and took in Ike’s humble beginnings.
 His presidential library, the first one we visited run by the National Archives, explained a Kansas childhood, a world-renowned general, and the national highway system.
-We spent a couple hours at the museum as Z slept.
+We spent a couple hours at the museum as Zach slept.
 We also walked the grounds on the warm, bright Kansas day.

 We lunched in Abilene at Joe Snuffy’s, a red and white checkered diner; the only one we could find that was open.
-Z woke up and I gave him the inside of some french fries when Kris went to the bathroom.
+Zach woke up and I gave him the inside of some french fries when Kris went to the bathroom.

 And we headed back to Wichita.